k4lb1/Zoop/README.md

 - **Browser** with a Nostr extension (NIP-07), e.g. [Alby](https://getalby.com) or [nos2x](https://github.com/fiatjaf/nos2x)
 - **NIP-44** in the extension for encrypted signaling (offer/answer/ICE)
-- **Network:** WebRTC uses STUN and TURN (FreeTurn).
+- **Network:** WebRTC uses STUN and TURN.
 If it fails (e.g. iPhone on cellular), the app automatically uses the 0x0.st fallback (encrypted upload, link via Nostr).
 You can toggle Nostr relays (e.g. nos.lol, nostr.land) in the footer.

 ---